Types of violence within the context of domestic violence

 Crimes committed in the name of honour

-Honour related violence (also HRV, honour violence, honour based violence) is any form of physical (battery, rape, murder, FGM), physiological (mental pressure, threatening, deprivation of personal liberty) or other forms of violence (e.g. restricted movement, restricted circle of friends, coercive control, forced marriage, human trafficking) that is carried out within the family or the community in the name of ‘family honour’.
+Honour-related violence (also HRV, honour violence, honour-based violence) describes any form of physical (battery, rape, murder, FGM), psychological (mental pressure, threatening, deprivation of personal liberty) or other forms of violence (e.g., restricted movement, restricted circle of friends, coercive control, forced marriage, human trafficking) that is carried out within the family or the community in the name of ‘family honour’.

-Honour related violence is related to situations where a person is not following social, sexual or familial roles and expectations, given by a traditional ideology, or is suspected of having broken the chastity values of a community.
-The conflict is not tied only to someone’s behaviour but also on rumours or gossips.
-Honour related violence is not restricted to certain countries, ethnic groups or religions but occurs within different kind of communities.
+Honour-related violence is related to situations where a person is not following social, sexual, or familial roles and expectations given by a traditional ideology, or is suspected of having broken the chastity values of a community.
+The conflict is not only tied to someone’s behaviour but also on rumours or gossip.
+Honour-related violence is not restricted to certain countries, ethnic groups or religions but occurs within different kinds of communities.

-Honour related violence is often seen as a violence against women and girls.
-It is important to note that also men, boys and persons identifying themselves as gay, lesbian, bisexual, transgender or transsexual may experience the honour related violence and psychological pressure.
+Honour-related violence is often seen as a violence against women and girls.
+It is important to note that also men, boys and persons identifying themselves as gay, lesbian, bisexual, transgender, or transsexual may experience honour related violence and psychological pressure.

-If the victim does not recognize violence as wrong or harmful to her/himself, it may be challenging to intervene in the situation.
-Even if the characteristics of the crime are not met, it is important to address the situation with a low threshold, as all the forms of honour related violence are harmful.
+If the victim does not recognise violence as wrong or harmful to her/himself, it may be challenging to intervene in the situation.
+Even if the characteristics of the crime are not met, it is important to address the situation with a low threshold, as all the forms of honour-related violence are harmful.

-It is important to bear in mind that the honour related violence is collective violence.
+It is important to bear in mind that honour-related violence is collective violence.
 Although an individual community member would not approve of the community norms, it may be extremely hard for her/him to challenge them.

-Intervening in honour related violence may be difficult, but not impossible.
-Victim’s safety should always come first, and victim should be referred to appropriate services.
-With the consent of victim, the authorities should together with HRV-specialized NGOs build trust between victim’s family and the authorities and engage the family in dialogue.
-With the help of HRV-specialized NGOs and e.g. religious repository it may be possible to resolve a conflict and help the family to engage in constructive and non-violent way of action.
-This is an important aim since for a victim it may be unthinkable idea to abandon his or her family and community and start a new life alone; it is more probable that the victim will return to her family at some point.
+Intervening in honour-related violence may be difficult, but not impossible.
+Victim’s safety should always come first, and victims should be referred to appropriate services.
+With the consent of the victim, the authorities should – together with HRV-specialised NGOs – build trust between the victim’s family and the authorities and engage the family in a dialogue.
+With the help of HRV-specialised NGOs and e.g., religious repository it may be possible to resolve a conflict and help the family to engage in a constructive and non-violent way of action.
+This is an important aim since for a victim it may be an unthinkable idea to abandon his or her family and community and start a new life alone; it is more probable that the victim will return to the family at some point.

-Elderly persons are in vulnerable situation regarding domestic violence.
+Elderly persons are in a vulnerable situation regarding domestic violence.
 Research has identified risk factors that make older people more vulnerable to elder abuse.
-These risk factors are aged greater than 80, gender being female, monetarily challenges, poor health, cognitive impairment, mobility difficulties, depressive symptoms and poor social network.
-Elder abuse includes physical, psychological or sexual violence inflicted upon an older adult, their financial exploitation, or neglect of their treatment or welfare, or abandonment, by people who are directly responsible for their care.
+These risk factors are aged greater than 80, gender being female, monetary challenges, poor health, cognitive impairment, mobility difficulties, depressive symptoms and a poor social network.
+Elder abuse includes physical, psychological, or sexual violence inflicted upon an older adult, their financial exploitation, neglect of their treatment or welfare, or abandonment by people who are directly responsible for their care.

-Perpetrators include children, other family members, and spouses as well as staff e.g. at nursing homes or assisted living facilities.
+Perpetrators include children, other family members, and spouses as well as staff e.g., at nursing homes or assisted living facilities.
 Family members caring for an older adult with significant care needs may experience burn-out and stress.
-Without support, the carer may be unable to adequately manage their responsibilities and become overwhelmed, frustrated and abusive.
-In many instances’ caregiver may be unaware that his/her behaviour is considered abusive.
+Without support, the carer may be unable to adequately manage their responsibilities and become overwhelmed, frustrated, and abusive.
+In many instances a caregiver may be unaware that his/her behaviour is considered abusive.
 An adult child who is abusive toward a parent is often financially dependent on the elder.
-Unemployment rates are higher among abusive adult children and they may experience substance abuse or mental health issues.
+Unemployment rates are higher among abusive adult children, and they may experience substance abuse or mental health issues.